 APH 100 Introduction to Environmental Design.
-(3) F, S, SS
+(3) F, S

 Survey of environmental design: includes historic examples and the theoretical, social, technical, and environmental forces that shape them.
 Cross-listed as DSC/PUP 100.
+Credit is allowed for only APH 100 or DSC 100 or PUP 100.
 General Studies: HU, G, H.

 APH 200 Introduction to Architecture.
+(3) F, SS

-(3) F Survey of issues and polemics affecting current architectural theory and practice.
+Survey of issues and polemics affecting current architectural theory and practice.
 Lecture, discussion.
 General Studies: HU, G.